-On dedicated or shared systems, administrators and developers can create install packages.
-You use the install package to deploy entire codeless applications in test or production environments.
-An install package contains all the codeless application's data, which is, the JAR files, definitions, and configuration data of an application.
+On dedicated or shared systems, administrators and application business analysts can create install packages.
+Use the install package to deploy entire codeless applications in test or production environments.
+An install package contains all the codeless application's data such as the JAR files, definitions, and configuration data of an application.
 You cannot choose to include specific data, such as only JAR files, definitions, or configuration data in an install package.

 You can share the install package with administrators, who can use it to deploy an entire application to a test or production environment.

 The following image shows the workflow for promoting an install package from development or tailoring environments to production environment:

 Make sure that you complete the following actions:

 - If you are creating a new version of an application by changing the major and minor version numbers, uninstall the oldest version from Workspace > application bundle name > Actions > Uninstall Application.

 To create install packages